julianbernauer/polidoc/README.md

 # polidoc
 Development platform for polidoc.net

+*Major Changes June 2018: no more separately maintained .csv files for documentation, we export the information from polidoc.net*

 # Intro and source data
-- Contents of polidoc.net are now tracked using country- and region-specific files, which replace the "Bestandsliste"
-- Manifesto- and party-level data stored in .csv files (can be edited in Excel and used by R) to track manifesto and party coverage
+- Managing and tracking contents of polidoc.net
-- These contain country names and acronyms, cmp codes, election years covered, manifesto titles, original and english party names as well as party acronyms
+- The exported information contains country names and acronyms, cmp codes, election years covered, manifesto titles, original and english party names as well as party acronyms
+- R code is used to track manifesto and party coverage and produce a codebook

 # Workflow
-- Files are assigned, edited, committed, controlled, and integrated via GitHub
-- Use "Issues" to assign files and tasks
+1) Jobs are assigned via "Issues"
+2) Prepare manifestos according to guidelines (see Codebook)
+3) Generate entry and upload on polidoc.net via Server at the MZES
-- Use "Pull requests" for open questions/review
+4) Use "Pull requests" for open questions/review
-- Put manifesto titles in normal quotation marks: "..."

 # Codebook
 - "polidoc_manifestos.r" creates tables and figures from the source data to be used in the codebook